SayanS7/Python-AI-Assistant/README.md

 * Wikipedia
 * Telling Jokes
 * Openning websites like Facebook, Instagram, Twitter
-* Opening desktop applications like MS-Word, Notepad
+* Opening desktop applications like MS-Word, Notepad and
-* and many more features yet to come...
+* more features yet to come.......

 Specification
 -------------------